Consider the following reaction: ClNO2(g) + NO(g) ⇌ NO2(g) + ClNO... | Channels for Pearson+

 16. Chemical Equilibrium Le Chatelier's Principle

 Consider the following reaction: ClNO2(g) + NO(g) ⇌ NO2(g) + ClNO(g).
-Adding a catalyst would increase the yield of ClNO at equilibrium.
-Is this statement correct?
+If you decrease the concentration of NO, would the yield of ClNO at equilibrium increase, decrease, or remain the same?

 Consider the following reaction: ClNO2(g) + NO(g) ⇌ NO2(g) + ClNO(g).
-Adding a catalyst would increase the yield of ClNO at equilibrium.
-Is this statement correct?
+If you decrease the concentration of NO, would the yield of ClNO at equilibrium increase, decrease, or remain the same?

 ANSWERS OPTIONS